Cenk Uygur: Early life and education

-Cenk Uygur was born in Istanbul to a wealthy Turkish family.
+Cenk Kadir Uygur was born in Istanbul to a wealthy Turkish family.
 His mother's maiden name was Yavaşça, and his father, Doğan, started life as a rural olive and grape farmer in Kilis, a city in southern Turkey near the Syrian border, later winning a scholarship to a technical university in Istanbul, becoming a mechanical engineer, and starting a company.
 The family emigrated to the United States when Cenk was eight years old, and there Doğan worked as a commercial real estate developer.
 He spent the remainder of his upbringing in East Brunswick, New Jersey, and graduated from East Brunswick High School.
 Uygur was raised in a secular Muslim household, but became more religious during college.
-He says that he then became agnostic, and is now a "stone-cold atheist, although he still identifies as a cultural Muslim.
+He says that he then became agnostic, and is now a "stone-cold atheist", although he still identifies as a cultural Muslim.

 Although a D in high school calculus almost kept Uygur out, he transferred into the undergraduate Wharton School of the University of Pennsylvania, where he majored in management and graduated in 1992.
 There, he wrote a school paper column in 1991 in which he criticized affirmative action for blacks and other minorities.
 He also criticized campus feminists for "making Anita Hill their patron saint" and made disparaging comments about women and said that the discussion about rape on campus was making men afraid.

 Representing the Turkish Students Association on the university's Student Activities Council, Uygur argued against a $228 allocation to the Armenian Club in the council budget; council members overwhelmingly voted against him, and uncharacteristically applauded after his defeat was announced.
 In November 1991, he wrote an article in The Daily Pennsylvanian titled "Historical Fact or Falsehood?", in which he denied the Armenian genocide and asserted: "The claims of an Armenian genocide are not based on historical facts.
 If the history of the period is examined it becomes evident that in fact no such genocide took place."
 He has since recanted these statements and reversed his position.
-He received a Juris Doctor degree from Columbia Law School.
+He received a Juris Doctor Law degree from Columbia Law School.